mangrish/java-neo4j-client/README.md

 If you are dealing with a password protected Neo4J instance there is an overloaded constructor that will serve you.

-## Create a Transaction and add some Statements
+## Create a Connection and add some Statements

-java-neo4j-driver Transactions are a little like JDBC Connections and Transactions merged together.
+java-neo4j-driver Connections are a little like JDBC Connections and Transactions merged together.

 All Neo4J Queries must run within a Neo4J Transaction.
 This driver allows batches of statements to be flushed to the database intermittently before being committed.
-It also provides the capability to rollback Transactions.
+It also provides the capability to rollback Transactions on a connection.

 Statements also come in two flavours: